barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ```
 <p align="center"> [[geometryandappearances/extentPrimitive.png]] </p>

 In this tutorial, we go under the hood of primitives and look at the [`Geometry`](http://cesium.agi.com/Cesium/Build/Documentation/Geometry.html) and [`Appearance`](http://cesium.agi.com/Cesium/Build/Documentation/Appearance.html) types that form them.
-A geometry defines the primitive's structure, i.e., the triangles, lines, or points composing the primitive.
+A geometry defines the primitive's structure, i.e., the triangles, lines or points that compose the primitive.
 An appearance defines the primitive's shading, including its full GLSL vertex and fragment shaders, and render state.

 Cesium supports the following geometries.